 Average annual management fee is calculated by dividing our actual annualized revenue earned over a period by our average assets under management during the same period (which is calculated by averaging quarter-end assets under management for the applicable period).
-Our average annual management fee was 0.45% and 0.39% for the three months ended June 30, 2016 and 2015, respectively, and 0.44% and 0.38% for the six months ended June 30, 2016 and 2015, respectively.
+Our average annual management fee was 0.45% and 0.45% for the three months ended June 30, 2017 and 2016, respectively, and 0.46% and 0.44% for the six months ended June 30, 2017 and 2016, respectively.
 Changes in our total average management fee rates are typically the result of changes in the mix of our assets under management and the concentration in our equities strategies whose fee rates are higher than those of other investment strategies.
-The average annual management fee increased for the six months ended June 30, 2016 as compared with the same period in the prior year as a result of the completion of the Jamison Acquisition.
 Advisory fees are also adjusted for any cash flows into or out of a portfolio, where the cash flow represents greater than 10% of the previous quarter-end market value of the portfolio.
-These cash flow-related adjustments were insignificant for the six months ended June 30, 2016 and 2015.
+These cash flow-related adjustments were insignificant for the six months ended June 30, 2017 and 2016.
 Silvercrest L.P. has authority to take fees directly from external custodian accounts of its separately managed accounts.